-- Intercollegiate athletics games and practices - Physical Education instructional classes - Other University functions - Intramurals, other student activities, and open recreation hours
+- Intercollegiate athletics games and practices - Other University functions - Intramurals, other student activities, and open recreation hours - Nashua area community organizations

-The HFC is open for regular use during the academic year.
+The Health and Fitness Center (HFC) is open for regular use during the academic year.
 During school vacation periods, it will not be open for regular use.
 The gym and the fitness room are open to Rivier University students, faculty, staff, and alumni.

 - There is no fee for use of the HFC. - Users must present the appropriate Rivier University I.D. for access to the HFC during open recreation hours. - No guests are permitted in the fitness room.
 Use is limited to students, faculty, staff who have completed the fitness room orientation.
-Students may bring up to 3 guests in with them to use the gym-to shoot baskets, play volleyball, etc. - Anyone who wishes to use the Muldoon fitness room must be trained in the proper use of the machines at an orientation session.
-A schedule for group orientation sessions is posted on the Rivier athletics website.
-New users can also schedule individual orientation sessions by contacting the Athletics Department.
-Training sessions last 30-45 minutes.
+Students may bring up to 3 guests in with them to use the gym-to shoot baskets, play volleyball, etc. - Anyone who wishes to use the Muldoon fitness room must be trained in the proper use of the machines.
+If training is required, an appointment can be made with the Strength and Conditioning Coach.